an9k0r/kill5witch/_posts/2023-03-10-simple-docker-tutorial.md

 docker container rm <id>
 ```

-## Modify a container:
+## 5.1 Modify a container:

-You can modify a container by installing packages or editing files inside it.
+In the container itself, you can modify a container by installing packages or editing files inside it.

 For example, to install the nginx package in the container, use the following command: